 - Require strong passwords comprised of an 8-character minimum including a combination of alphanumeric characters, and force password changes every 90 days with limited reuse permitted;

 - Deploy a log-in abuse detection system monitoring connections, login counts, cookies, machine IDs, and other related data;

 - Avoid storing passwords unless absolutely necessary and only store passwords (and files) that are hashed with salt or are otherwise encrypted;

 - Remove or disable all default accounts from all devices and conduct regular audits to ensure that inactive accounts can no longer access your infrastructure;

 - Remove access immediately for any terminated employees or any third parties or vendors that no longer require access to your infrastructure.

-Least privilege user access (LUA) is a core security strategy component, and all accounts should run with as few privileges and access levels as possible.
+- Least privilege user access (LUA) is a core security strategy component, and all accounts should run with as few privileges and access levels as possible.
 LUA is widely recognized as an important design consideration in enhancing data security.
-It also provides protections against malicious behavior and system faults.
+It also provides protection against malicious behavior and system faults.
 For example, a user might have privileges to edit a specific document or email campaign, but lack permissions to download payroll data or access customer lists.
 Also, LUA controls help to minimize damages from exposed passwords or rogue employees.

 - Authenticate outbound mail with SPF and DKIM, including parked and delegated sub-domains;